 Mainly, personalization aims at the content to be presented, like catalog views, individual product recommendations, promotions etc. Additionally, personalization can impact formal presentation criteria like display language, colors, etc.

-A personalization group is a temporary group of users (customers) for which the storefront must be personalized in the same way.
+A personalization group is a temporary group of users (customer-xs) for which the storefront must be personalized in the same way.
 The personalization is done for groups of users rather than for single users for efficiency reasons.
 This reduces the number of possible page variations and allows for better page caching and reuse of personalized pages.

 The personalization group membership for a user can be determined using various criteria, like authentication state (anonymous, logged in), registration state, customer segment, address etc. The personalization group membership may change with the users interaction in the storefront, like after authentication (login, logout), registration at the store or other actions.